Follow my example

 - The ladies wanted to show off their “fancy hairdos” (1 Timothy 2:9).

-Paul, in 11:10, explains the reason women need to cover their head in worship services.
+Paul, in 11:10, explains the reason women need to cover their heads in worship services.
 But the reason he gives is anything but clear.
 That’s reflected in the different interpretations that show up in Bible translations and paraphrases.
 Which of the following versions makes most sense to you?

 - “A woman needs to keep her head covered.
 It’s a symbol she has the authority to speak” (Casual English Bible).